How Many Eggs Does a Chicken Lay Each Day?

 3. The next 20 hours are spent in shell formation.
 A strong shell requires a healthy hen with strong calcium levels, just as humans need calcium to avoid brittle bones.
 The hen gets calcium from her food, but most chicken farmers add supplemental calcium just as humans take vitamin supplements.
 If the hen doesn’t get enough calcium, she will leach calcium from her bones (just as a human baby will take the calcium it needs from the mother).
 If you are raising chickens, keep crushed oyster shells in a dispenser that’s always accessible to ensure that the hen will get the amount of calcium she needs for strong eggs.

-4. Finally, the egg travels to the vagina (pointy end down) so the egg can be pushed out of the hen’s body.
+4. Finally, the egg travels to the cloaca so the egg (pointy end down) can be pushed out of the hen’s body.
 During this time, a clear coating (called the “bloom” or “cuticle”) covers the shell to protect the egg from any bacteria getting inside by sealing the 6,000-8,000 shell pores.
-The egg flips so the more rounded end is downward and releases from the hen for a soft landing into her nest.
+The egg flips so the more rounded end is downward and is released from the hen for a soft landing into her nest.

 How Many Chickens Do You Need for Eggs?